Comfort women: Countries of origin

-In 1997, Bruce Cumings, a historian of Korea, wrote that Japan had forced quotas to supply the comfort women program, and that Korean men helped recruit the victims.
+In 1997, Bruce Cumings, a historian of Korea, wrote that Japan had forced quotas to supply the comfort women program and that Korean men helped recruit the victims.
 Cumings stated that between 100,000 and 200,000 Korean girls and women were recruited.
 In Korea, the daughters of the gentry and the bureaucracy were spared from being sent into the "comfort women corps" unless they or their families showed signs of pro-independence tendencies, and the overwhelming majority of the Korean girls taken into the "comfort women corps" came from the poor.
-The Army and Navy often subcontracted the work of taking girls into the "comfort women corps" in Korea to contractors, who were usually associated in some way with organized crime groups, who were paid for girls they presented.
+The Army and Navy often subcontracted the work of taking girls into the "comfort women corps" in Korea to contractors, who were usually associated in some way with organized crime groups that were paid for girls they presented.
 Though a substantial minority of the contractors in Korea were Japanese, the majority were Korean.

+In the Philippines during the Japanese occupation, around 1,000 Filipino women were made into comfort women.
+The victims were as young as 12 years old at the time of their enslavement.
+As many of the survivors recall, the garrisons or comfort stations/brothels were spread all over the Philippines.
+The garrisons were located from the northern region of Cagayan Valley to the Davao region in the south.

 During the initial invasion of Dutch East Indies, Japanese soldiers raped many Indonesian and European women and girls.
 The Kenpeitai established the comfort women program to control the problem.
 The Kenpeitai forced and coerced many interned women to serve as prostitutes, including several hundred European women.
 A few of these chose to live in the homes of Japanese officers to serve one man as a sex slave rather than many men in a brothel.
-One such European woman, K'tut Tantri, wrote a book describing her ordeal.
+One such European woman, K'tut Tantri, of Scottish ancestry, wrote a book describing her ordeal.
 A Dutch government study described the methods used by the Japanese military to seize the women by force.
 It concluded that among the 200 to 300 European women found in the Japanese military brothels, "some sixty five were most certainly forced into prostitution".
 Others, faced with starvation in the refugee camps, agreed to offers of food and payment for work, the nature of which was not completely revealed to them.
-Some of the women also volunteered in hopes protecting the younger ones.
-The women forced into prostitution may therefore be much higher than the Dutch record have previously indicated.
-The number of Dutch women that were sexually assaulted or molested were also largely ignored.
+Some of the women also volunteered in hopes of protecting the younger ones.
+The number of women forced into prostitution may therefore be much higher than the Dutch record indicated.
+The number of Dutch women that were sexually assaulted or molested was also largely ignored.
 It was not until individuals and groups such as the Foundation of Japanese Honorary Debts began advocating for victims of the Japanese occupation that the plight of Dutch comfort women entered the collective conscience.
 As well as being raped and sexually assaulted every day and night, the Dutch girls lived in constant fear of beatings and other physical violence.